Ganapathy (Maoist): Role in Maoist activities

 Ganapathy is one of the most wanted persons by the Indian security forces for his role in several Naxal activities.
 National Investigation Agency has announced an award of ₹ 1,500,000 for any information leading to his arrest.
 The total bounty on his head is the highest currently in India, which is ₹ 36,000,000.
-He has been replaced by his second-in-command Nambala Keshava Rao alias Basavaraj in November 2018 due to ill health.
-Ganapathy has been replaced his position as Maoist general secretary and was suspected to have fled to the Philippines through Nepal.
+He had been replaced by his second-in-command Nambala Keshava Rao alias Basavaraj in November 2018 due to ill health.
+Ganapathy had been replaced in his position as Maoist general secretary and is suspected to have fled to the Philippines through Nepal.